Wall Street is slipping in light trading on the final day of 2025

 Traders got an update on the state of the job market Wednesday.
 The Labor Department reported that fewer Americans applied for unemployment benefits last week with layoffs remaining low despite a weakening labor market.

+Restaurant chains and other companies reliant on discretionary consumer spending also weighed on the market.
+Starbucks fell 1.2%.

 Treasury yields were mostly higher in the bond market.
-The yield on the 10-year Treasury rose to 4.14% from 4.13% late Tuesday.
-The yield on the two-year Treasury, which moves more closely with expectations for what the Federal Reserve will do, rose to 3.46% from 3.45%.
+The yield on the 10-year Treasury held steady at 4.13%.
+The yield on the two-year Treasury, which moves more closely with expectations for what the Federal Reserve will do, rose to 3.46% from 3.45% late Tuesday.

 Trading in precious metals continued to be volatile as the year winds down.
-Silver swung back to a big loss, giving back more than 6% early Wednesday after Tuesday's gain of more than 10%.
+Silver swung back to a big loss, giving back 8% after Tuesday's gain of more than 10%.
 Following Friday's 7.7% jump, silver lost nearly 9% on Monday.
 It's still up more than 140% this year.

 Elsewhere, global stock markets including Germany, Japan and South Korea were closed Wednesday for the New Year's holidays, while trading was mixed in those that remained open.